 Research shows that 58% of organizations with a clear sense of purpose experienced 10% or more growth during the last three years.
-Such clarity drives growth and enhances team motivation and productivity.
+This clarity also enhances team motivation and productivity.

 Understanding levels of management is crucial for effective project management because it directly influences project outcomes, communication, and alignment with organizational goals.
 Let’s see how.